panchalshubham0608/jumplink/README.md

 - Delete Mappings: Click "Delete" next to a mapping to remove it.

 [3] Use Short URLs
-Type a short URL in the browser's address bar (e.g., jump/docs) to be redirected to the corresponding long URL.
+Type a short URL in the browser's address bar (e.g., jump docs) to be redirected to the corresponding long URL.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.